 - Cooler/Drybag: To store food and drinks while kayaking, bring an insulated cooler or dry bag to keep them cool (or dry).

-- A kayak fish finder will help you locate where the fish are at all times, as well as how deep they are swimming in the water.
+- A kayak fish finder will help you locate where the fish are at all times and how deep they are swimming in the water.
 The best kayaks have a built-in transducer that gives you a clear picture of the fish below your kayak.

 - Lures/Bait: It’s best to bring some lures that imitate baitfish.
 Live bait can also be successful when kayak fishing for bass and walleye.

-- Rod holder: Kayak rod holders are a great piece of kayak fishing gear that will keep your rods organized and within reach while you’re fishing.
+- Rod holder: Kayak rod holders are a great piece of kayak fishing gear to keep your rods organized and within reach while you’re fishing.

 - Anchor: It’s important to have a kayak anchor in case you want to stop and fish without drifting away from your spot.
 Just drop your anchor line in the water.